-From the bridges over the River Doon (see pics of stone bridge and Anton's Bridge) the route follows the quiet single track road to Dalcairnie Farm, passing Bogton Loch on the left and the Scheduled Monument of Dalnean Hill, with its mediaeval network of field enclosures and farmstead on the right,
+the route follows the quiet single track road to Dalcairney Farm, passing Bogton Loch on the left and the Scheduled Monument of Dalnean Hill, with its mediaeval network of field enclosures and farmstead on the right,

 Just before the farmhouse and steading, go through the marked gate on your left, through the meadow and across the wooden footbridge.
 Pass the pond on your left and follow the path to a second wooden footbridge over the burn.